In a single Delhi house, several hundred years of Indian history | KRDO

 Today, this corner of the historic walled city Old Delhi has a different vibe, attracting visitors to a lively street food scene.
 Architectural reminders of its former glory are still visible, but the swanky homes of the wealthy are no more, many converted to hotels or other businesses, their occupants long gone.

-And out of Chunna Mal’s 32 heirs, only Parshed and his family of 10 remain.
+And out of Chunna Mal’s 32 heirs, only Pershad and his family of 10 remain.
 And, he says, he’s alone in wanting to keep the place.

 Speaking of the glory of the street, Khan says how there used to be an octagonal pool that would reflect the moon in its water and sparkle.
 Hence the name Chandni Chowk: ”Moonlit Crossing.”